joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/11/04/sports/baseball/phillies-offense-world-series.html?searchResultPosition=8

 **In Bid to Show It Is Open, Hong Kong Bends Covid Rules … for Some**\
 `Three splashy events this week were meant to prove that the former British colony was still “Asia’s World City.”
-But pandemic exemptions were only doled out to those who could afford them.`\
+But Covid exemptions were provided for visitors from overseas, especially the wealthy ones.`\
 https://nytimes.com/2022/11/04/business/hong-kong-covid-rules.html?searchResultPosition=9

 **These Biologists Work With Animals, but in Real Estate**\